-Holy Ghost Catholic School inherits a tradition of high quality Catholic education from the founders, the Dominican priests and sisters, who settled in this region over one hundred years ago.
+Holy Ghost Catholic School inherits a tradition of high quality Catholic education from the founders, the Dominican priests and sisters.
 This tradition is rooted in the Dominican heritage of preaching and teaching truth to deepen the child's relationship with God and the ever-changing world in which he/she lives.
 The Dominican tradition continues through the religious commitment, personal dedication, and professional competence of religious and lay people who have devoted themselves to education.